-Yeast infections are caused by the proliferation of a naturally occurring microorganism, called fungi, which occurs in small concentrations in the vagina.
-This overgrowth inflames the vagina and creates a discharge, odor, irritation, swelling and/or itching.
+Yeast infections are caused by the proliferation of a naturally occurring microorganism, called fungi, which occurs in small concentrations in the v*gina.
+This overgrowth inflames the v*gina and creates a discharge, odor, irritation, swelling, and/or itching.

 Normally growing lactobacillus bacteria in the body typically keep yeast fungi in check.
-If the natural balance of microorganisms is altered, the yeast may multiply and become the dominant organism in the vagina, which causes the symptoms of vaginal infections.
+If the natural balance of microorganisms is altered, the yeast may multiply and become the dominant organism in the v*gina, which causes the symptoms of v*ginal infections.

 Most yeast infections are caused by a specific kind of yeast called Candida albicans and the condition is called Candidiasis.
 These yeast infections are easily treatable.

-Also read: How to get rid of vaginal cysts naturally
+Also read: How to get rid of Bartholin cysts naturally

 According to the Mayo Clinic, 3 out of 4 women will experience a yeast infection at one point in their lives.
 Once you get a yeast infection, you’re more likely to get another one.

-Vaginal yeast infections can be spread by sexual contact, but in general, they aren’t considered a sexually transmitted infection.
+V*ginal yeast infections can be spread by sexual contact, but in general, they aren’t considered sexually transmitted infections.
 Treatment for yeast infections is relatively simple, depending on their severity.

 The imbalance that allows the overgrowth of yeast to happen can be due to:

-- antibiotics (they lower the amount of lactobacillus, or good bacteria, in the vagina)
+- Antibiotics (they lower the amount of lactobacillus, or good bacteria, in the v*gina)

-- large or small amounts of vaginal discharge, often whitish gray and thick (although there are also times the discharge can be watery)
+- large or small amounts of v*ginal discharge, often whitish gray and thick (although there are also times the discharge can be watery)

 Yeast infections are simple to diagnose.